JasonMDev/name_of_app/README.md

 ## Example Users

 *   See example users [USERS](USER.md) to navigate around the site.
-*   ALternatively sign-up with your own credentials.
+*   Alternatively sign-up with your own credentials.
 *   There is an example of a ADMIN user and a NORMAL user.
 See the difference.

 ## Web Development Feautures